docker-archive/docker-ce/components/cli/docs/deprecated.md

 **Disabled In Release: v17.12**

-**Target For Removal In Release: v18.03**
+**Removed In Release: v19.03**

 The `--disable-legacy-registry` flag was disabled in Docker 17.12 and will print an error when used.
 For this error to be printed, the flag itself is still present, but hidden.
-The flag will be removed in Docker 18.03.
+The flag has been removed in Docker 19.03.

 ### Interacting with V1 registries